 Many people get support by talking to close family members and friends but sometimes it is useful to talk to someone who has been trained to listen and who will help you explore your feelings.
 A counsellor will not give advice but will help you find your own solutions.

 If you think you might benefit from talking to a counsellor, your healthcare team may be able to help you find a professionally trained counsellor in your area.
 Some GP practices have their own counsellors.

-There are also national organisations whose websites will tell you about other forms of counselling and have search facilities to help you find a qualified counsellor:
+There are national organisations whose websites will tell you more about counselling and have search facilities to help you find a qualified counsellor:

 Complementary therapies can be a very positive way of coping with stress and anxiety.
 Many therapies are themselves relaxing and enjoyable and can help to lift your spirits if you are feeling low.
 Complementary practitioners are often trained in counselling and listening skills and combine these with bodywork, relaxation techniques and lifestyle discussions.

 It may be advisable to mention to a member of your healthcare team if you are thinking of using complementary therapies alongside your conventional treatment.